Tux/Text-CSV_XS/doc/Text-CSV_XS.md

 If passed,  it should be an encoding accepted by the  `:encoding()` option to `open`.
-There is no default value.
-This attribute does not work in perl 5.6.x.  `encoding` can be abbreviated to `enc` for ease of use in command line invocations.
+There is no default value.   `encoding` can be abbreviated to `enc` for ease of use in command line invocations.

 If `encoding` is set to the literal value `"auto"`, the method ["header"](#header) will be invoked on the opened stream to check if there is a BOM and set the